 Students entering the geology major take the following courses to meet minimum department requirements for graduation with the Bachelor of Science degree in geology:

 None of these required core courses will be accepted toward the major if taken pass/fail.
+Certain courses are designated as Major Credit Restricted (MCR).
+Only one such course can count toward the geology, geology-physics or environmental studies–geology combined major as an elective.
 Normally, 200-level courses are appropriate for sophomores, 300-level for juniors and 400-level for seniors.
-Attendance at department seminars is required of all majors.

 Students should consult the course descriptions in this Catalog for information on prerequisites and sequencing of both required and advanced courses.

 Students with an interest in combining the integrative approaches of environmental studies with the focused scientific study of geology may wish to pursue the combined major of environmental studies–geology.
 The combined major includes six geology courses, two cognates, and 7units in environmental studies (15.25 units total) as follows:

 For specifics on the Environmental Studies core, see the Environmental Studies section of this Catalog.

 - 211. Geomorphology